osgi/osgi.enroute.site/_FAQ/450-Designing-APIs.md

 ## Passing Data

 Almost all useful methods operate on and return data.
 Where possible it's a good idea to use DTOs to represent this data.
 The main reason for this is that DTOs provide an easily convertible, transformable data model.
 When you call a service you don't actually know whether the implementation is local, remote, or even written in another language.
-Using DTOs gives implementors the maximum flexibility when providing an implementation of your API
+Using DTOs gives implementers the maximum flexibility when providing an implementation of your API.

 ## State in the API